 - Improve: Rinse and Repeat the process for continuous improvement.

 Kobetsu Kaizen pillar of TPM places a lot of emphasis on improving OEE and OEE is often used as a measure of the success of TPM implementation.
-Calculation of OEE, charting of trends and analysis were all manually done earlier and due to the intensive calculations was done post facto.
-With a proliferation of affordable software, computations are automated now, and OEE availability at the real time.
+Calculation of OEE, charting of trends and analysis were all manually done earlier and due to the intensive calculations it was done post facto.
+With the proliferation of affordable software, computations are automated now, and OEE availability is in real time.
 Computerized Maintenance Management Systems (CMMS) can capture the data directly from the equipment and other production planning systems and as well can take manual inputs to compute dynamically.

 Why is MaintWiz ideal for you?

-MaintWiz is a new age platform that helps you to digitize your maintenance operations and assist you with powerful tools to compute Overall Equipment Effectiveness, visualize trends, analyze losses, action improvements and institutionalize process excellence.
+MaintWiz is a new age industry 4.0 CMMS platform that helps you to digitize your maintenance operations and assist you with powerful tools to compute Overall Equipment Effectiveness, visualize trends, analyze losses, action improvements and institutionalize process excellence.

 - Simple to Use: MaintWiz is easy to roll out, access and update.
-Provides intuitive screens that facilitate natural learning and increases user engagement.
+Provides intuitive screens that facilitate natural learning and increase user engagement.

 - Complex Calculations: MaintWiz supports flexible asset hierarchy to mimic your operational floor and can calculate OEE for not just the equipment, but can also for the production line and plant, often adjusting for various complexities involving standby machines and differential shifts.